paldhous/ucb/2019/dataviz/md/class7.md

 If you need to change the data type for any column, use the following functions:

 - `as.character` converts to a text string.
-- `as.numeric` converts to a number that can include decimal fractions.
+- `as.double` converts to a number that can include decimal fractions.
 - `as.factor` converts to a categorical variable.
 - `as.integer` converts to an integer.
 - `as.Date` converts to a date.